Pregnancy Brain: Causes, Effects, And Ways To Manage It

 What Is Pregnancy Brain?

 The pregnancy brain, also known as mommy brain, maternity brain, maternal amnesia, or momnesia, refers to spasmodic occurrences of forgetfulness that occur during pregnancy and continue postpartum.
 This can range from general absent-mindedness to verbal memory problems and significant issues recalling organized information (1) (2).
-Brain fog begins around the fifth week of pregnancy when the baby’s organ development has already started (3).
+Brain fog begins around the time the mother is 5 weeks pregnant when the baby’s organ development has already started (3).

 Pregnancy brain makes it harder to recollect